A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Inference framework

 \section{Inference framework}

 Throughout this paper, all inference will be performed within a Bayesian framework based on a posterior distribution.
 In standard Bayesian inference, a prior distribution is updated based on information from the data through the likelihood function.
-To construct this function for a time-to-event outcome $t$, let $\bm\theta$ denote the model parameters, then the probability density function $f(t|\bm{\theta})$ can be derived based on $h(t)$ through the relationship: $f(t|\bm{\theta}) = h(t)S(t|\bm{\theta})$, where $S(t|\bm{\theta})$ is the survivor function which gives the probability of surviving beyond $t$, and can be defined as $\exp(-H(t))$ where $H(t) = \int_0^t h(t)\mbox{d}t$ known as the cumulative hazard function.
 For the ORVAC trial, each participant $i$ will yield outcome $t_i$ based on a treatment allocation denoted by $x_i$.
-Then, assuming each observation is conditionally independent and subject to uninformative right censoring \cite{cox_1983}, the likelihood can be constructed as follows \cite{collett_2015}:
+Then, assuming each observation is conditionally independent and subject to uninformative right censoring,\cite{cox_1983} the likelihood is: